The 10 best AI app builders in 2026 (Tested & reviewed)

 Cons

-- No native user roles or permissions inside your app (requires coding)
+- Limited user roles and permissions inside your app (requires coding to ensure security)

 - DB features are basic compared with dedicated backends